norswap/autumn/doc/B1-lexing.md

 This capability is often sold as a benefit of PEG over CFG, but I think the argument can be disingenuous.
-If your parser isn't memoizing (saving the result of every parser invocation) ([*2]), then walking the whole list of keywords each time your want to match an identifier is very expensive — because given backtracking you might have to do it many times for a single identifier!
-Note that `longest` suffers from exactly the same issue.
+If your parser isn't memoizing (saving the result of every parser invocation) ([*2]), then walking the whole list of keywords each time you want to match an identifier is very expensive — because given backtracking you might have to do it many times for a single identifier!
+Note that the `longest` combinator suffers from exactly the same issue.

 This is where Autumn's solution for lexing enters the scene.
 The idea is to let you specify the syntax of tokens using all the usual parsers and combinators, but to memoize the result of token